EvolEcolGroup/pastclim/README.md

 ## Install the library

-You will need to install the library from Github.
+You will need to install the library from GitHub.
 For this step, you will need to use `devtools` (if you haven't done so already, install it from CRAN with `install.packages("devtools")`.
 Once you have `devtools`, simply use:
 ```